rtens/xpede/README.md

 A simple tool to help you define and track your goals.

-To simply view the dashboard, open the file `out/dashboard.html` in a browser.
+To view the dashboard, open the file `out/dashboard.html` in a browser.

 ## Installation